ffxf/sfb-web-ctrl/README.md

 Requires SimFeedback v0.9 or higher.

-You also need to allow for web traffic access on your PC e.g. by using the following command as administrator:
+You also need to allow for web traffic access on your PC e.g. by using the following commands as administrator:

     netsh http add urlacl url="http://your_ip:8080/" user="Any"
     netsh http add urlacl url="http://your_ip:8181/" user="Any"